HITK-TECH-Community/Community-Website/frontend/PROPOSAL.md

 **Rules to follow**

-1. Do not use defualt exports.
+1. Do not use default exports.
 Instead, use [named exports](https://stackoverflow.com/questions/36795819/when-should-i-use-curly-braces-for-es6-import/36796281#36796281) throughout the project.

 ```
 export class Header extends Components{